DIGITAL-FLOW-SOLUTIONS/ODDROYAL-V2/MIGRATION_INSTRUCTIONS.md

 into the Supabase SQL Editor and click "Run".

+**Note:**
-**Note:** Supabase RPC requires function parameters in alphabetical order.
+- Supabase RPC requires function parameters in alphabetical order
+- The problematic `date_trunc` index has been removed (line 276 issue fixed)

 This migration will:
 - ✅ Create the `settlement_audit_log` table for tracking all settlements